-Reserves were added from the 39 wells that were brought on production pursuant to the Corporation's successful 2022 capital program, which also resulted in the assignment of reserves to potential future drilling locations offsetting the new wells.
+Reserves were added from 31 wells brought on production pursuant to the Corporation's successful 2023 capital program, which also resulted in the assignment of reserves to potential future drilling locations offsetting the new wells.
 In addition, potential future drilling locations that were not included in Prior Deloitte Report were added based on available infrastructure capacity, superior economics and COGE Handbook development guidelines.